 You are more than welcome to write everything out in Google Docs and save it as a PDF to send over.
 You will not be judged on formatting or design for this, the PDF just makes it easier to review.
 If your images are too large and push outside of the 15mb limit, you can use a resource like TinyPNG to compress them without losing detail.

-Is this really called [Name Here]?
+Was this formerly called [Name Here]?